SCEA Celebration Day - July 25, 2022

 As Deputy Principal at BCS, I am involved in empowering staff through the building of a culture of collective efficacy and the use of peer-to-peer coaching as a tool for individual and team growth.
 I have taught in WA and overseas and am a strong advocate of visible learning through the development of classroom cultures where the process and language of learning is transparent and shared and self and peer reflection is valued and encouraged.
 Alongside Jennifer, I am also involved in creating environments where our school’s cultural diversity is reflected in practice.

 In this session we will look at why healthy relationships between the student and teacher provides a basis for student commitment, belonging and ultimately learning.
-Research has shown that the more high-quality relationship students have with their teachers the better their engagement in school.
-(The Importance of Strong Relationships – The Education Trust (edtrust.org).
+Research has shown that the more high-quality relationship students have with their teachers the better their engagement in school

-In this session we will explore practical therapeutic aspects of building positive relationships and discover the Biblical foundations that are the underlying motivators for cultivating these relationships of care with students.
-This workshop will have practical elements to it and help one understand how a teacher or support staff can inspire and facilitate the human natural desire to learn by engaging the student’s internal motivation.
+This session also explores practical therapeutic aspects of building positive relationships and discover the Biblical foundations that are the underlying motivators for cultivating these relationships of care with students.

 A Biblical Lens on Inquiry-based Teaching